Ivenyang/cocos-docs/manual/framework/native/physics/Physics_Integration/en.md

 You can create a 3.0 project by script in this path **/tools/project-creator下的create_project.py**

-The project you created defalut using Chipmunk as physics engine.
+The project you created default using Chipmunk as physics engine.
 You can change it as Box2D as you want and it makes no difference for game.

 Using Box2D in android, you should change something in **projects/youPorjecyName/proj.android/jni/Application.mk**: change